 An interpreter can be arranged for Hmong and Spanish speaking patients.
 Please contact the clinic in advance when possible if an interpreter is needed.
 You can reach the clinic at 715-308-3808.

 What if I need lab work or X-ray?

-Free Clinic offers lab work and radiology.
-These will be decided on by your Provider.
-Most labs will be done on clinic night.
-If you should need a fasting lab then you will be sent home with a slip indicating which labs you need done.
-You can then bring that slip with you and return for labs at your convenience.
-Unless told otherwise there is no need to wait after labs are done.
+Free Clinic offers lab work and radiology scheduled after appointments through Mayo Clinic Health System.
 Lab/ Radiology results will be given to the Free Clinic Nursing Supervisor for review with the Medical Director.
 You will be notified of the results and any follow up instructions.

 What services are NOT AVAILABLE?

-Immunizations, prescriptions for narcotics and other controlled substances.
+Immunizations, prescriptions for narcotics, controlled substances, STD testing, and birth control are not available.
 Please see resource list page for other organizations that provided these services in the local area.